robang74/roberto-a-foglietta/305-thinkpad-x390-thunderbolt-netac-usbstick.md

 ### Thunderbolt firmware upgrade

-After Ubuntu proposed to me the Thunderbolt firmware upgrade 20.00 --> 23.00, and I accepted it, I did not managed to go above 560Mb/s while - before the upgrade - I hit the 900MB/s and a little above.
+After Ubuntu proposed to me the Thunderbolt firmware upgrade 20.00 --> 23.00, and I accepted it, I did not manage to go above 560Mb/s while - before the upgrade - I hit the 900MB/s and a little above.
 Check in the comments the screenshot about the firmware upgrade.

-While moving on lowlatency kernel, the system did something better but still not see the top v20.00 Thunderbolt Firmware performance.
+While moving on lowlatency kernel, the system did something better but still did not see the top v20.00 Thunderbolt Firmware performance.

 - `268435456 bytes (268 MB, 256 MiB) copied, 0.314098 s, 855 MB/s`